The Fluent Reader - Book Summary

 Date: May 19, 2023

-This post summarizes what I learned while reading The Fluent Reader: Oral Reading Strategies for Building Word Recognition, Fluency, and Comprehension by Timothy V. Rasinski.
+This post summarizes what I learned while reading The Fluent Reader: Oral Reading Strategies for Building Word Recognition, Fluency, and Comprehension by Dr. Timothy V. Rasinski.

 Rating: ⭐️⭐️⭐️⭐️